 Let me explain:

-I’ve seen many people make the same mistake with their homegrown cannabis — dry it too quick.
+I’ve seen many people make the same mistake with their homegrown cannabis—they dry it too quick.

 And we can all understand that.